bluepylons/Boston/README.md

 ### CNC Version:
 * 2-piece CNC machined case (no weight)
 * Traditional top mount
-* Uses a Unified S1 daughterboard (older versions use the C3 daughterboard)
+* Uses a Unified S1/S2 daughterboard with Molex Pico-EZmate connector (older versions use the C3 daughterboard with a JST-SH connector)
 * Low USB-C port parallel to desk

 ## Current Errata